Get your super ready for tax time

 You can claim a tax deduction for your personal super contributions if they fall under the concessional contribution cap.

-All you have to do is give your super fund a notice in the approved form and get an acknowledgement from the fund.
-There are some other eligibility criteria you must meet to claim a tax deduction on super contributions, all the information can be found on the ATO website
+There are some other eligibility criteria you must meet to claim a tax deduction on super contributions, all the information can be found on the ATO website.

 Carry forward the concessional contribution cap

-You can also carry forward any unused portion of a concessional contribution limit from one year, and add it to your contribution cap any time up to five years later, depending on your super balance.
+You can also carry forward any unused concessional contribution cap amounts from the past 5 years and add them to your contribution cap, depending on your super balance.

-You’re eligible to carry forward the concessional contributions cap from previous years if your super balance was below $500,000 at 30 June 2023 and you have unused concessional caps from up to five previous years.
+You’re eligible to carry forward the unused concessional contributions cap amounts from previous years if your super balance was below $500,000 at 30 June 2024.

 Make an after-tax contribution

 Contributions to your super made from your after-tax income are called non-concessional contributions.
-The cap for these contributions is $110,000.
+This year’s cap for these contributions is $120,000.

-You can keep track of your non-concessional contributions through the ATO online.
-Simply login, select Super then Information then Non-concessional contributions
+You can keep track of your non-concessional contributions through your ATO account.
+Simply log in to your myGov account, select your linked ATO account, then Super, then Information, then Non-concessional contributions.

 If you go over the concessional contributions cap, your excess concessional contributions will count towards your non-concessional contributions cap unless you have the funds released.